ilsep93/climate-data-pipeline/README.md

 # TODO

+## Database

 - [X] Brainstorm appropriate database design from raw to processed data.
-This will be based on dash requirements for time series data, and what is easiest to ingest
+This will be based on Dash requirements for time series data, and what is easiest to ingest
-  - [X] Refactor raster ingestion to create a single table for all months of a given product, and allow for multiple modeling scenearios.
-There will be one table per scenario.
+  - [X] Refactor raster ingestion to create a single table for all months of a given product, and allow for multiple climatologies.
+There will be one table per climatology.
+  - [X] Use dbt to create union table of all climatologies (mostly for practice, since dbt is not strictly necessary)

+## Dashboard

 - [X] Create a skeleton Dash dashboard to visualize climate projections
   - [X] User selects ADM based on dropdown menu
-  - [] Nested ADM selection (ie. user can only select adm2s that are in a given adm1)
+  - [ ] Nested ADM selection (ie. user can only select adm2s that are in a given adm1)
   - [ ] Line graph shows how mean and max climate for the ADM is projected to change in 2060-2081, by month.
 Different line for each climatology.
 Each line will be labeled and have a different color.
 User can compare projections across climatologies
   - [ ] Create a map for all of West Africa ADM2s, with a darker color showing a greater temperature January and December

-# Future Implementations
-- [ ] Use dbt to create country and ADM1 aggregates.
-There will be one table per country, where each row is a different simulated scenario.
-- [ ] Write unit tests for data ingestion